 First-Year Adult Learner Application Process

-You're also considered a freshman if you haven't attended college since your high school graduation.
-Your age also affects how you apply, so if you're 25 or older, check out the adult learner application process to find out how to apply.
+You're considered a freshman if you haven't attended college since your high school graduation.
+Your age affects how you apply, so if you're 25 or older, check out the adult learner application process.

 Dual Enrollment Application Process

 If you are a public high school junior or senior, you may be eligible to enroll in dual enrollment courses.
-Homeschooled students are also eligible to participate in this program.
-The application process for Dual Enrollment students is not the same as a student who already completed high school.
+Home-schooled students are also eligible to participate in this program.
+The application process for dual enrollment students is not the same as for a student who already completed high school.

 Application Requirements and Deadlines

 Coming to Eastern is easy!
 Best of all, applying to ENMU is free!
-Our admission process requires submitting the following documents:
+To apply for admission to ENMU, you'll need to do the following:

-- ENMU admission application – fill out our online application, or download an application and mail it to us.
+- Submit an ENMU Admission Application.
+Fill out our online application, or download an application and mail it to us.

-- Official high school and/or college transcripts if you have dual or concurrent enrollment credits, or a GED certificate showing completion date.
+- Provide transcripts.
+Submit your official high school and/or college transcripts if you have dual or concurrent enrollment credits, or a GED certificate showing completion date. (see more about sending a transcript to ENMU)

 Office of Enrollment Services